-3.1.5 Step 5.
+Step 5.
 Funding Qualification Assessment

-Following the receival of SHE's Mitigation Need Assessment findings, documentation, initial recommendation for mitigation needs, and planning level cost estimate, MKGSA staff and Advisory Committee shall review all materials.
-The MKGSA Advisory Committee is composed of representatives from disadvantaged communities, agriculture, local government and environmental organizations.
-The MKGSA Advisory Committee may review additional localized data, such as groundwater level trends, recent-historic subsidence, groundwater quality, land use, and more to determine if the Claim qualifies for funding reimbursement under the Kaweah Subbasin Mitigation Program.
+Following the receival of SHE's Mitigation Need Assessment findings, documentation, initial recommendation for mitigation needs, and planning level cost estimate, GSA staff and their respective Mitigation Qualification Committees shall review all materials.
+The Mitigation Qualification Ad Hoc Committees may be composed of qualified technical contractors and/or GSA stakeholder committee members.
+The Mitigation Qualification Committee may review additional localized data, such as groundwater level trends, recent-historic subsidence, groundwater quality, land use, and more to determine if the Claim qualifies for funding reimbursement under the Kaweah Subbasin Mitigation Program.
 To qualify for GSA funding reimbursement, the well impact must have (1) occurred after January 1, 2015 and (2) been induced by groundwater overdraft conditions (Figure 2).

-To determine if an impact was induced by groundwater overdraft conditions, the MKGSA Advisory Committee will compare groundwater level trends local to the impacted well and compared to the well construction information, such as well completion depth, perforated intervals, pump depth, and nearby land use and groundwater extractions.
+To determine if an impact was induced by groundwater overdraft conditions, the Mitigation Qualification Ad Hoc Committee will compare groundwater level trends local to the impacted well and compared to the well construction information, such as well completion depth, perforated intervals, pump depth, and nearby land use and groundwater extractions.
 If the impact is physical damage to the well casing and/or screen, recent-historic subsidence shall be evaluated.